HVNP: What’s Open & Closed During Government Shutdown

 The hazardous geologic processes and the immediate threats to visitor health and safety necessitate the restriction of access to areas that are volcanically active.
 These closed areas include the entire summit area of Kīlauea, Crater Rim Drive, Chain of Craters Road and the active lava flow within the park boundary.

-Guests at Volcano House and Kilauea Military Camp have 48 hours to depart (Monday morning).
+Guests at Volcano House and Kīlauea Military Camp have 48 hours to depart by Monday morning, Jan.
+22, 2018.
 Volcano Art Center Gallery is also closed.

 The park reiterates that hazards associated with the active volcano pose a significant risk to the safety of visitors in the absence of National Park Service staff.